The Sims 4: Collaborative promotions

-Reception and criticism
+Reception

 Missing features controversy

-In the months leading up to the game's release in September 2014, Maxis revealed that several key gameplay features present in previous The Sims titles, such as swimming pools and toddler Sims, would not be included in The Sims 4.
-Additionally, the open worlds and the "Create-a-Style" color customization gameplay technologies introduced in The Sims 3 would also be excluded from the game.
+In the months leading up to the game's release in September 2014, Maxis revealed that several key gameplay features present in previous The Sims titles, such as swimming pools and toddler Sims, would be absent from The Sims 4.
+Additionally, the open worlds and the "Create-a-Style" color customization gameplay technologies introduced in The Sims 3 would also be absent from the game.
 These announcements sparked backlash from players, leading to a petition on Change.org.
 Maxis responded in a statement, explaining that development resources allocated to the newly developed game engine, artificial intelligence simulation system, and revamped Create-a-Sim and Build modes, led to the omissions.
 They stated, "it was not possible for us to include every single feature and piece of content we added to The Sims 3 over the last five years", but left open the possibility of reintroducing these features in future updates or DLC.